 No tools or mechanical knowledge whatsoever are required to remove the burrs and clean them, then replace them back into the grinder.

-We recommend that you clean out your Baratza Encore every two months or so, to ensure your grinder continues running smoothly.
+We recommend that you clean out this grinder every two months or so, to ensure your grinder continues running smoothly.

 1. Twist and remove the hopper.

 When you rotate and align the nubbins on the top of the hopper, it will easily lift off.
 Take a paper towel and wipe off any residue from this part and place it to the side.